shader-slang/slang/docs/design/decl-refs.md

 * A surrounding `interface` declaration usually requires a `ThisTypeSubstitution` that identifies the specific type on which an interface member has been looked up.

-All of the expected substitutions should be in place in the gerneral case, even when we might not have additional information.
+All of the expected substitutions should be in place in the general case, even when we might not have additional information.
 E.g., within a generic declaration like this:

 ```hlsl
 struct Cell<T>